-Opening in early 2020, the Ford Robotics building will become the home of Michigan Robotics.
-The 140,000-square-foot, four-story complex will house classrooms, offices, a startup-style open collaboration area and tailored lab space for a variety of robotic technologies.
-The building will include a three-story fly zone for autonomous aerial vehicles, an outdoor obstacle course for walking robots, high-bay garage space for self-driving cars, and dedicated space for rehabilitation and mobility robots such as prosthetics and exoskeletons.
+Opened in 2021, the Ford Robotics building is the home of Michigan Robotics.
+The 134,000-square-foot, four-story complex houses classrooms, offices, a cafe, and a startup-style open collaboration area and tailored lab space for a variety of robotic technologies.
+A few highlights include:

-And in a unique agreement, Ford will lease the fourth floor to perform robotics research and engineering in collaboration with U-M and other industry leaders.
+And in a unique agreement, Ford leases the fourth floor to perform robotics research and engineering in collaboration with U-M and other industry leaders.

 What is its purpose?

 The Ford Robotics Building brings all parts of the robotics enterprise together for real-world results.

 The new building is designed to promote collaborative work across disciplines, involving students and faculty at all levels, from a variety of fields.
 It also promotes collaboration with external partners, including the Ford Motor Company, who have a permanent presence on site.
 It has spaces for teaching, experimentation, and testing, in purpose-built bays and laboratories that represent the state of the art.

 These facilities support a particularly distinctive characteristic of Michigan Robotics: its focus on hardware as well as software.

 Michigan Robotics emphasizes making real robots.
 Many roboticists specialize in simulations, but implementing a real machine in the real world poses real challenges.
 These new spaces enable Michigan roboticists to take full advantage of their hands-on orientation in research and teaching, as they work to build machines that better society.